-The cost of each expedition is approximately \$70.00 plus food.
+Further Information: The cost of each expedition is approximately \$70.00 plus food.
 Students studying this course will miss approximately 6 days of scheduled lessons whilst on camp.
 Students are required to catch up on any work missed in other subjects while they are on camp.
 Attendance at both camps is a compulsory part of Outdoor Education.
 Failure to do so may result in being withdrawn from the course, or not achieving a passing grade.

-Note: You will need to complete an application process to formally enroll in the course.
+Note: You will need to complete an application process to formally enrol in the course

-Faculty: Health and Physical Education (continued) Stage 1 Subject: Outdoor Education 2 Length of Course: 1 Semester - Second Semester Pre-Requisites: A passing grade (C or higher) in previous years study in this subject area SACE Board of SA Code: 10UT10 Course Leads to: SACE Stage 2 Physical Education and Outdoor Education
+Subject: Outdoor Education 2 Length of Course: 1 Semester - Second Semester Pre-Requisites: C grade of higher in Year 9 Health & Physical Education.
+Application process completed.
+SACE Board of SA Code: 10UT10 Course Leads to: Stage 2 Outdoor Education, Stage 2 Sports Studies (Coaching and Development)